Water Quality Concerns

 This information is drawn from the NYS Waterbody Inventory and Priority Waterbodies List.
 The WI/PWL is compiled by the NYSDEC Division of Water using monitoring data and information from a number of programs and sources, both within and outside NYSDEC.
 It contains water quality assessments for just over half of the nearly 5,000 waters identified in the statewide Waterbody Inventory.
 While not all waters of the state have been fully assessed, the percentages shown by the graph are considered to be representative of the causes/sources of water quality impairment throughout the state.

-Each of these causes/sources is discussed in greater detail on the linked web pages and downloadable fact sheets (see below for links).
+Each of these causes/sources is discussed in greater detail on the linked web pages and downloadable fact sheets (see above for links).
 These fact sheets outline the nature of the specific problem, the significance of the problem, which New York State waters are most susceptible to the problem and what is being done to address the problem.

 Other Observations and Comments on Causes/Sources